zipvilization/Zipvilization/status/index.md

 Minor changes may still be considered before deployment if they are useful or necessary.

-The core is not expected to change.
+The core is not expected to change in substance.

-Different contracts have been deployed and tested during development.
+Different development and testing contracts have been deployed during the development process.

 However:

 > **The Zipvilization team has not deployed an official contract named SOLUM.**

-Any previous development or testing contracts should not be interpreted as the official SOLUM deployment.
+Development or testing contracts must not be interpreted as the official SOLUM deployment.

 The official deployment remains pending Genesis.